-- 1.

-- 1. Management is an activity
+- 1. Management is an activity.

 - 2. Management is a purposeful activity.

-- 3. Management is concerned with the efforts of a group
+- 3. Management is concerned with the efforts of a group.

 - 4. Management applies economic principles.

 - 5. Management involves decision making.

 - 6. Management is getting things done through others.

 - 7. Management is an integrating process.

 - 8. Management co-ordinates all activities and resources.

-- a) Management is a universal activity.
+- 9. Management is a universal activity.

-- b) Management is dynamic not rigid.
+- 10. Management is dynamic not rigid.

-- Importance of Management
+Characteristics of Management:

-- 1. Management is goal oriented:-
+1. Management is goal oriented:

-Management is concern with achievement of specific goals.
+Management is concerned with achievement of specific goals.
 It is always directed towards achievement of objectives.
 The success of management is measured by the extent to which objectives are achieved.

-2. Management is associated with group efforts:-
+2. Management is associated with group efforts: